Duncan-Britt/Duncan-Britt/README.md

 - 👀 I’m interested in programming, music, and investing, among other things.

-- 🌱 I’m currently learning about the DOM and Asynchronous programming with JavaScript as I work my way through the [Launch School](https://launchschool.com/) core curriculum.

 - 📫 You can reach me by email: My initials + ru997 at gmail

 - <a href="https://www.codewars.com/users/Duncan-Britt"><img src="https://www.codewars.com/users/Duncan-Britt/badges/small"></a>